Digging deep into Windows 10

-Microsoft’s loaded the operating system with time-saving tools and obscure Windows 10 features that fly under the radar, but ease everyday headaches.
+Microsoft’s loaded the operating system with productivity-boosting options, time-saving tools, and obscure features that fly under the radar but ease everyday headaches.
 And once you’ve wrapped your head around everything Windows 10 has to offer, be sure to load up your PC with the best free software around.

 Today's Best Tech Deals

 Picked by PCWorld's Editors

 Extra 5% off hotels + free cancellations with Hotels.com promo code